-Part cocktail and part dessert, this layered strawberry shortcake jello shots recipe looks beautiful, is easy to make and tastes delicious.
+Part cocktail and part dessert, this strawberry shortcake jello shots recipe made with Cake Vodka and Strawberry Pucker looks beautiful, is easy to make and tastes delicious.
 The only problem with them is how fast they disappear.

 This red and white layered strawberry shortcake jello shots recipe is my newest creation.